 Address: 13767 W County Road B, Hayward, WI 54843

 Sevenwinds Casino Lodge and Conference Center serves the Northwoods region.
-It is perfect for those visitors looking for poker or table play.
+It is perfect for visitors looking for poker or tabletop games.
 And there are over 600 slot machines.

 What is the best thing to do with kids in Hayward, Wisconsin?